-- infrastructure, community assets and assets under construction depreciated historical cost - dwellings fair value, determined using the basis of existing use value for social housing (EUV-SH) - council offices current value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV), - surplus assets the current value measurement base is fair value, estimated at highest and best use from a market participant's perspective - all other assets current value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).
+- community assets, heritage assets and assets under construction historical cost - infrastructure assets depreciated historical cost - dwellings fair value, determined using the basis of existing use value for social housing (EUV-SH) - council offices current value, determined as the amount that would be paid for the asset in its existing use (existing use value - EUV), - surplus assets the current value measurement base is fair value, estimated at highest and best use from a market participant's perspective - all other assets current value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).

 Where there is no market-based evidence of current value because of the specialist nature of an asset, depreciated replacement cost (DRC) is used as an estimate of current value.

 Where non-property assets have short useful lives or low values (or both), the depreciated historical cost basis is used as a proxy for fair value.